Grand Master Tae Jung

-After years of hard training, the Korea Hapkido Association honored Master Jung with an Instructor’s certificate in 1975.
-He started his career as a martial arts instructior at the United States 8th Army Headquarters in Young-San, Korea where thousands of U.S. soldiers occupied ranks.
-These soldiers trained with Master Jung in the Trent Gym until his immigration to the United States in 1982.
+After years of hard training, the Korea Hapkido Association honored Tae Jung with the Instructor certificate in 1975 and his career as Hapkido instructor began at the Trent Gym, Head quarters of U.S 8th Army Yong-San, Korea.
+He had trained many U.S. soldiers and their family members during 1975-1982, until his immigration to the United States in 1982.

-Since arriving in the United States, Master Jung has been promoting Hapkido, training students with a strict philosophy of respect, discipline and self confidence.
-Hundreds of students spanning the United States from the east coast to the west coast, have achieved Black Belts under his instruction.
-His dedication has been appreciated and awarded by politicians, professors, and chiefs of military forces and law enforcement.
+Since arriving in the United States, Master Jung has been teaching Hapkido, as the traditional system with philosophy of respect, discipline and confidence.
+Hundreds of students spanning the United States from East coast to West coast, have achieved Black Belts under his instruction.
+His life long dedication as Martial Artist has been recognized and awarded by U.S Congressman, chief of military forces and law enforcement.

-In June of 2001, with greatest honor, Master Jung was appointed as the president of the WORLD HAPKIDO ASSOCIATION.
+In June of 2001, with great honor, Master Jung was appointed to the president of the WORLD HAPKIDO ASSOCIATION

 and continually promoting Hapkido around the globe.